zw627/helsinki-journey-planner/README.md

 - `npm run server` or `yarn server`: Start the server.
 - `npm run client` or `yarn client`: Start the client.
-- `npm start` or `yarn start`: Build the client project first, then server it with the back-end server.
+- `npm start` or `yarn start`: Build the client project first, then serve it with the back-end server.

 **Build:**